sbonaretti/timeSavers/HowTo_makeVideos.md

 - To save: icon top-right -> file

-## Uploading to youtube
+## Publishing: YouTube
 - Sign in in studio.youtube.com with the google account
 - Click on the camera icon with a + in the top-right of the page -> Upload video (Beta) -> Fill out info
 - Parameters to select:
   - Visibility: Unlisted.
 The video is uploaded at low res.
-It takes a few hours before it is available at high res.
-To check when it is ready, press the settings gear on the video and see whether several quality options appear (https://support.google.com/youtube/answer/71674?hl=en)
+It takes 2-3 hours before the video is available at high res.
+To check whether it is ready (https://support.google.com/youtube/answer/71674?hl=en):
+    - Go to Videos (left navigation bar) and click on the video
+    - Click on the video link under the video preview on the right to open the video's watch page (i.e. the youtube page where the video is displayed)
+    - Click on the settings gear on the video and see whether several quality options appear.
+If so, the video is ready to be made public
 - Note: It is not possible to replace a video